 Lark Ranch (East Side)

-This family owned farm is full of fall fun at both locations, Greenfield and Loogootee.
-Play in the bird houses, ride the swings, slide down the slide and pose for photos with the pumpkins.
+This family-owned farm is full of fall fun at both locations, Greenfield and Loogootee.
+At Lark Ranch, play in the birdhouses, ride the swings, slide down the slide, and pose for photos with the pumpkins.
 Littles and their adults will LOVE the train rides.

 Kelsay Farms (South Side)

 Kelsay Farms offers some fall festival activities that can’t be found at other pumpkin patches.
 Little ones will love digging, pouring, and running their fingers through millions of kernels in the giant Corn Crib play area.
-There is a Milking Parlor where you can watch cows being milked (depending on milking schedule) and an area to get up close and personal with the calves.
+Get up close and personal with the resident animals.
 Tractor lovers will also appreciate the chance to see the modern farm equipment that Kelsay uses.
-Friday 6-10pm, Saturday 12-10pm, Sunday 12-6pm with extended fall break hours the weeks of Oct.
-9 & 16.

 Piney Acres (North East Side)

 A straw maze, a corn maze, mining for gems, hayrides, and of course the pumpkin patch.
-Piney Acres in Fortville has hours worth of fun.
-They have expanded their Kids’ Zone to include a rock wall, 4 tier sandbox, pedal carts, and more.
+Piney Acres in Fortville has hours’ worth of fun.
+They have expanded their Kids’ Zone to include a rock wall, a 4-tier sandbox, pedal carts, and more.
 Prices are based on activity and they even offer season passes for families who want to visit more than once.